soootaleb/abcd/README.md

 - A node grants a vote (voteGranted = true) only if it's not leader
 - A node reacts to callForVoteReply only if its a candidate

+> Now a cluster scales to dozens of nodes and reaches a stable & coherent state (conflicts are resolved and all peers agree on the same leader)

+> The UI is able to connect to various nodes and display they respective logs

 # Next steps

 - Implement a frontend